 What is the best VR headset for PC gaming?

-The Meta Quest 3 512GB is the best VR headset for PC gaming in 2026, offering excellent wireless PCVR via Air Link, 2064×2208 resolution per eye, and standalone capability.
-For budget buyers, the Quest 3S delivers the same processor at a lower cost.
-For maximum visuals, the Pimax Crystal Light provides 2880×2880 per eye resolution.
+The Meta Quest 3 512GB is the best VR headset for PC gaming in 2026, offering excellent wireless PCVR via Air Link and Steam Link, 2064×2208 resolution per eye with pancake lenses, and standalone capability.
+For budget buyers, the Quest 3S delivers the same processor at a lower price.
+For maximum visual clarity, the Pimax Crystal Light provides 2880×2880 per eye resolution.

 Is VR harder on CPU or GPU?

-VR is much harder on your GPU than CPU.
+VR is significantly harder on your GPU than your CPU.
 The graphics card must render two high-resolution displays simultaneously at 90-120Hz refresh rates.
-An RTX 3070 or equivalent handles most VR games well, while high-end headsets like Pimax Crystal Light benefit from an RTX 4080 or better.
-Your CPU handles tracking and physics calculations.
+An RTX 3070 or equivalent handles most VR games comfortably, while high-resolution headsets like the Pimax Crystal Light benefit from an RTX 4080 or better.
+Your CPU handles tracking calculations and game physics, which is a lighter workload.

 Do I need a gaming PC for VR?